dangonval/secrets/docs/source/overview.rst

 - offers an interface to search for services, resolving ``usernames`` and ``passwords`` from the ``secrets`` database.

+The data is backed by a storage backend.
+Currently the only storage backend are plain json files, protected with a key.
+There are plans to implement other storage backends.

 Generate and save encryption key
 --------------------------------